thejasvibr/screenbash/README.md

 My first attempts at making a [Kivy](https://kivy.org/#home) based app for use on desktop and Android devices.

 #### Installation
+* Click on 'View code'
 * Go to the ```bin/``` folder and download the .apk file using your Android phone
 * You will need to enable installation from unknown sources.
 Check [here](https://developer.android.com/studio/publish#unknown-sources)
-* If the instructions in the link abovve don't seem to match with what's on your phone, [Google]() up the instructions for your particular model.
+* If the instructions in the link above don't seem to match with what's on your phone, [Google]() up the instructions for your particular model.

 Let me know how you liked the app.
 Ping me by email (thejasvib@gmail.com), Twitter (@BeleyurThejasvi) or yell out your feelings from a safe distance.